 Social media platforms are high-quality traffic sources.
 That’s why most of them would offer paid advertising plans for affiliates/business owners or may restrict access to intermediaries whatsoever.

-Running affiliate ads on social giants like Facebook and Instagram may seem attractive and simple at first, but there are many pitfalls to beware of there.
+Running affiliate ads on social giants like Facebook and Instagram may seem attractive and simple at first, but there are many pitfalls to beware of.
+But with a trending post or viral reel, you could generate hundreds of clicks fast.
+Ideal for beauty, dating, fitness, or sweepstakes offers.
+However, consistency is key.

 3. Work with affiliate programs that don’t require having a website (e.g. ClickBank, Amazon)